ExtendRealityLtd/Tilia.Indicators.ObjectPointers.Unity/Documentation/API/PointerFacade.md

 #### TargetPointValidity

-Allows to optionally determine target point based on the set rules.
+Allows to optionally determine a specific target point based on the set rules.

 ##### Declaration